Lori Woehler, PsyD

 Treatment Approach

 Dr. Woehler is passionate about working with each person with respect for their unique goals, preferences, and circumstances.
-She integrates evidence-based treatment with culturally-informed practice of Relational Psychodynamic, Acceptance and Commitment Therapy (ACT), Cognitive Behavioral Therapy (CBT), Cognitive Processing Therapy (CPT), Dialectical Behavioral Therapy (DBT), Emotionally Focused Therapy (EFT), Exposure and Response Prevention (ERP), Eye movement desensitization and reprocessing (EMDR), Gestalt, Integrated Family Systems (IFS), Internal Family Systems (IFS), Narrative Therapy, Motivational Interviewing (MI), Prolonged Exposure (PE), Somatic Psychotherapies, Solution Focused Therapy (SFT), Strategic Family Therapy (SFT), Trauma-focused CBT (TF-CBT), and trauma-informed modalities.
+She integrates evidence-based treatment in culturally-informed practice of Relational Psychodynamic, Acceptance and Commitment Therapy (ACT), Cognitive Behavioral Therapy (CBT), Cognitive Processing Therapy (CPT), Community Reinforcement and Family Training (CRAFT), Dialectical Behavioral Therapy (DBT), Emotionally Focused Therapy (EFT), Exposure and Response Prevention (ERP), Eye movement desensitization and reprocessing (EMDR), Gestalt, Integrated Family Systems (IFS), Internal Family Systems (IFS), Narrative Therapy, Motivational Interviewing (MI), Prolonged Exposure (PE), Somatic Psychotherapies, Solution Focused Therapy (SFT), Strategic Family Therapy (SFT), Community Reinforcement Approach and Family Training (CRAFT), Trauma-focused CBT (TF-CBT), and trauma-informed modalities.

-Dr. Woehler provides group treatment focused on trauma and addiction (Early Recovery and Seeking Safety), Sex and Pornography Addiction, Skill Training in Affective Regulation (STAIR), Grief and Loss, Mindfulness, CBT for Chronic Pain, Shame Resilience, Relationship Skills, and processing groups focused on life changes and transitions.
+Dr. Woehler provides group treatment focused on trauma and addiction (Early Recovery, Seeking Safety, DBT-SUD), Sex and Pornography Addiction, Skill Training in Affective Regulation (STAIR), Grief and Loss, Mindfulness, CBT for Chronic Pain, Shame Resilience, Relationship Skills, and processing groups focused on life changes and transitions.

 Psychological Evaluation and Neuropsychological Assessment